berlotto/python-mp/README.md

 # python-mp

-Multiprocessing preformance testing with a simple calc of nbr of primes found from 2 to 100k.
+Multiprocessing cpu_bound performance testing with a simple calc of number of primes found from 2 to 100k.

 * primes.py -> Simples, no multiprocessing
 * primes_futures.py -> Uses concurrent.futures.ThreadPoolExecutor